voiceflow/runtime-client-js/docs/advanced-usage.md

 #### `.getResponse()`

-Returns the traces which make up the Voiceflow app's entire response.
+Returns a list of traces representing the Voiceflow app's response.

-We say that this method "returns the traces which make up...the entire response," but this isn't quite accurate.
-In fact, `.getResponse()` returns a **view** of the entire list of traces.
-By default, the `Context` will filter out any trace that isn't a `SpeakTrace`, in order to present a simplified model of the Voiceflow app response.
+Although we say that the list of traces represents the app response, the `.getResponse()` is returning a **view** that presents a subset of all the traces returned by runtime server.
+By default, the `Context` will only expose `SpeakTrace`s through this view, so that we don't overwhelm the developer with irrelevant traces.

-To see the other trace types in the return value of `.getResponse()`, see the `includeTypes` option in the "Configuration" section.
+To expose the other trace types through `.getResponse()`, see the `includeTypes` option in the [Configuration](#configuration) section.
 Alternatively, you can view the unfiltered list of all traces using `context.getTrace()`.

 ```js
 const response = context.getResponse();